zacfisher1990/readme_generator/Develop/ReadMe.md

   ## Installation
-  Install node.js install npm version 8.2.4
+  These are the installation instructions.

   ## Usage
-  Run index.js file in node and answer the prompts that come up.
+  This is where the usage inmfromation will go.

   ## License
   This project is under the MIT license.

   ## Contributing
-  This is where contribution guidelines go.
+  This is where the contributing guidelines will go.

   ## Tests
-  This is where test instructions go.
+  This is where test instructions will go.

   ## Questions

   If you have questions about this project contact me at zcfshr@gmail.com.
-My GitHub is at http://github.com/users/zacfisher1990
+My GitHub is at http://github.com/zacfisher1990